 However, if these types of comments were made in a "normal" workplace, employers would have to take disciplinary action against the perpetrator, take active steps to support the victim and where appropriate, re-educate its workforce about what is and isn't acceptable .

 Disciplinary action could involve issuing a warning or dismissing the perpetrator.
-Deciding on an appropriate sanction will include consideration of: the training the employee had received, their relationship with the victim (is their a power imbalance), whether any other proven allegations had been made against the perpetrator and whether they accept that their remarks/behaviour did cause offence.
+Deciding on an appropriate sanction will include consideration of: the training the employee had received, their relationship with the victim (is there a power imbalance), whether any other proven allegations had been made against the perpetrator and whether they accept that their remarks/behaviour did cause offence.
 Expressing genuine remorse and expressing a willingness to change will go a long way to persuading an employer to issue a final written warning in circumstances where they might otherwise dismiss.

 it has been suggested that Mr Garnier is likely to be sacked from his role as international trade minister.